 Examine insulation: Usually, engine bays feature insulation to keep the engine noise away from passengers.
 When you purchase an engine, you should consider how thick the insulation is and how the motor’s size will fit with it.
 Thick insulation can make it difficult for people to access the engine if the motor is too large.
 Since boat owners will often move items in the engine, such as filters and raw water strainers, it should be small enough for them to access easily.

 There aren’t many reliable engine providers for boats, especially those designed to work with yachts.
 Some non-marine engine manufacturers have converted their motors for marine uses.
 However, when you choose an engine for your yacht, you should check that the engine manufacturer has marinized their motors appropriately to draw the best performance from them.

-Some marinization standards to look for in engines include fuel economy, reliability, maintenance cost, quick-start ability and operational sound.
+Some marinization standards to look for in small Cummins diesel engines include fuel economy, reliability, maintenance cost, quick-start ability, and operational sound.
 These standards will directly relate to your experience with the engine and its safety.
 Discounting them can lead to your motor performing inadequately and running into more frequent maintenance needs.

 Companies with a long history of producing marinized engines are often a buyer’s best bet.
-Subsequently, a Cummins engine is an excellent choice.
-The company has been producing marine engines since 1919, with the tradition continuing to this day.
+Subsequently, a Cummins boat engine is an excellent choice.
+The company has been producing some of the best small marine diesel engines since 1919, with the tradition continuing to this day.